 Our indefinite-lived intangible assets relate principally to trade names, trademarks and domain names.
-Concurrently with our goodwill impairment assessments, we also performed quantitative impairment assessments for our indefinite-lived intangible assets.
-We did not record any impairment losses as a result of these assessments.
+Concurrently with our annual goodwill impairment assessment, we also performed a quantitative impairment assessment for indefinite-lived intangible assets.
+We did not record any impairment losses as a result of this assessment.

-As of December 31, 2019 and December 31, 2020, we had no accumulated impairment losses for indefinite-lived intangible assets.
+As of December 31, 2020 and December 31, 2021, we had no accumulated impairment losses for indefinite-lived intangible assets.